retched/ZC-USPSRestful/README.md

 - [USPS API Documentation](https://developers.usps.com/apis) - This API takes advantage of four APIs: _Domestic Prices 3.0, International Prices 3.0, Service Standards 3.0, and OAuth 3.0._
 - [ZenCart Plugins Directory Listing](https://www.zen-cart.com/downloads.php?do=file&id=2395) (or use the Releases function on the GitHub repository)
 - [ZenCart Support Thread](https://www.zen-cart.com/showthread.php?230512-USPS-Shipping-(RESTful)-(USPSr)) - This thread is only for THIS version of the USPS module.
-For assistance with the original USPS module which uses the WebTools API, you should post in [its megathread](https://www.zen-cart.com/showthread.php?227284-USPS-Shipping-Module-Support-Thread) on the ZenCart forums.
+For assistance with the original USPS module, which uses the WebTools API, you should post in [its megathread](https://www.zen-cart.com/showthread.php?227284-USPS-Shipping-Module-Support-Thread) on the ZenCart forums.

 ## Setup, Install, and Upgrading

-Both versions (encapsulated and non-encapsualted) are now shared in the same release file on ZenCart.
-(The GitHub repository will still have a separated file.)
+Both versions (encapsulated and non-encapsulated) are now shared in the same release file on ZenCart.
+(The GitHub repository will still have a separate file.)

 - **Non-encapsulated** (ZC 1.5.5+)
-  If you want to install the non-encapsulated version of the module, copy **ONLY** the `admin/` and `includes/` directory in the root of the zip file to the matching directories in the root of your ZenCart installation. (**NOTE:** Be sure to rename the `admin/` directory to match your admin directory in your ZenCart installation. **DO NOT copy the `zc_plugins/` directory.**)
+  If you want to install the non-encapsulated version of the module, copy **ONLY** the `admin/` and `includes/` directories in the root of the zip file to the matching directories in the root of your ZenCart installation. (**NOTE:** Be sure to rename the `admin/` directory to match your admin directory in your ZenCart installation. **DO NOT copy the `zc_plugins/` directory.**)

 - **Encapsulated** (ZC 2.1.0 or ZC 2.0.x [with these modifications](https://gist.github.com/lat9/9deb64d3325081d18bb0db5534bcf142))
   If you want to install the encapsulated version of the module, copy **ONLY** the contents of the `zc_plugins` directory into the matching `zc_plugins` directory of your ZenCart installation. **DO NOT** rename the `admin/` directory inside of the `zc_plugins/` directory!!!
 Copy the directories **AS IS**!!!